 Read more on the feline spay.

-How this Happened in the First Place: Baby Girl Grows up
+How This Happened in the First Place: Baby Girl Grows up

 Many people are surprised to find that the feline reproductive system is seasonal.
 Cats are designed to give birth only during warm months (spring through early fall).
-While not every female cat follows this rule to the letter, in general cats are reproductively inactive when the days are short and they begin their hormonal cycles annually when they perceive the days to be getting longer.
+While not every female cat follows this rule to the letter, in general, cats are reproductively inactive when the days are short, and they begin their hormonal cycles annually when they perceive the days to be getting longer.

 Indoor cats are sheltered from the light cycles of the sun and may not cycle as frequently as their outdoor counterparts.
 On the other hand, breeders who keep their cats completely indoors can manipulate the light cycle of the cattery so as to allow for year-round cycling if desired.

 This is the time in the cycle when the female begins attracting males but is not yet receptive to their advances.
-Estrogen is building up and she is preparing for ovulation.
+Estrogen is building up, and she is preparing for ovulation.
 The female is extra affectionate at this time, rubbing her head and sticking her rump in the air.
 She may also urine mark in the house and vocalize loudly and frequently.
-This period may be as short as 12 hours and as long as 2 days.
+This period may be as short as 12 hours and as long as two days.

 This is the period between times of behavioral estrus.
-If the cat is not bred or is bred and fails to ovulate, this time period is 8 to 10 days on the average.
+If the cat is not bred or is bred and fails to ovulate, this time period is eight to 10 days on average.
 This means that the yowling, rubbing, urine marking, and other estrous behaviors continue for about a week, then discontinue for about a week, then begin again, back and forth all spring and summer and into the fall until the cat is either bred, spayed, or perceives the coming of winter.
-This behavior of the mature female cat is often all the motivation it takes for an owner to get her spayed even if she is completely confined indoors and has no chance of unwanted pregnancy.
+This behavior of the mature female cat is often all the motivation it takes for an owner to get her spayed, even if she is completely confined indoors and has no chance of unwanted pregnancy.

 If the female is bred and ovulates, she goes into this different reproductive stage.
-Her ovaries prepare for possible pregnancy and she will stay out of heat for at least 35 to 37 days even if she is not pregnant.
+Her ovaries prepare for possible pregnancy, and she will stay out of heat for at least 35 to 37 days even if she is not pregnant.
 If she is pregnant, she will carry her kittens for 64 to 66 days before delivering the litter.
-If for some reason spaying is desired but must be delayed and yet the estrous behavior is driving the owner crazy, the cat may be fooled into thinking she has been bred through manipulation with a rectal thermometer.
+If, for some reason, spaying is desired but must be delayed, and yet the estrous behavior is driving the owner crazy, the cat may be fooled into thinking she has been bred through manipulation with a rectal thermometer.
 If you are interested in this procedure, contact your veterinarian as it is not as simple as it may sound but is often effective in providing peace at home.

 How this Happened in the First Place, Part 2: The Lovers

 The female cat in estrus is a flirtatious creature.
-She seeks territory that has been urine marked by the male of her choice.
+She seeks territory that has been urine-marked by the male of her choice.
 (If the breeding is planned, it is generally best to bring the female to the male’s territory to approximate the natural situation.)
-She approaches the male, rubbing, nuzzling etc. If she is in a receptive period of her cycle, she will allow him to bite the nape of her neck and will give him about 30 seconds to complete his sexual act.
+She approaches the male, rubbing, nuzzling, etc. If she is in a receptive period of her cycle, she will allow him to bite the nape of her neck and will give him about 30 seconds to complete his sexual act.
 She typically yowls loudly during this time.
 The female immediately becomes refractory and attacks the male, who backs off to wait for another chance.
 The female reaction to breeding involves obsessive rolling around on the ground and vaginal licking.
-After a few minutes, she is ready for more and will indicate this by more rubbing on him or patting gently at him.
+After a few minutes, she is ready for more and will indicate this by rubbing on him or patting gently at him.
 With each breeding, the time until the next attempt grows longer but may continue all day long.

 Diagnosis of Pregnancy

 The owner may notice that the unspayed female is rounder than usual and that her nipples have become prominent (called pinking up).
-This may not be noticeable until well into advanced pregnancy depending on how observant the owner is, how large the litter is etc. There are several ways to confirm feline pregnancy.
+This may not be noticeable until well into advanced pregnancy, depending on how observant the owner is, how large the litter is, etc. There are several ways to confirm feline pregnancy.

-The Witness Pregnancy Test is approved for both canine and feline use and can be performed in about 15 minutes at your vet’s office.
+The Witness Pregnancy Test is approved for both canine and feline use and can be performed in about 15 minutes at your veterinarian’s office.
 She must be about 30 to 35 days into the pregnancy for this.

 Ultrasound can readily confirm pregnancy at approximately 22-25 days of pregnancy but is not readily available in all animal hospitals.
-Ultrasound cannot accurately determine how many kittens to expect and this is important information best obtained with a radiograph later on.
+Ultrasound cannot accurately determine how many kittens to expect, and this is important information best obtained with a radiograph later on.
 Ultrasound can, however, be used to determine the delivery date for the kittens by measuring the head and body.

 At about 45 days of pregnancy, the kittens will have mineralized their skeletons and be visible on an x-ray.
 This is the only procedure that reliably can determine how many kittens to expect.